 Lack of historical data is holding back gender data availability.

 Figure 20 disaggregates the elements of coverage and openness of gender and non-gender data categories.
-Gender data score lower on the first coverage element, data availability and disaggregation, which handicaps their scores on the remaining elements.
-But the most significant gap is the lack of historical data for gender data.
-Lacking historical data, it is hard to monitor outcomes and measure progress.
-On openness, the gender and non-gender data are close, but machine-readability accounts for lower scores for gender data, most likely because gender statistics summary sheets are published in PDF, which is a nonproprietary but not machine-readable format.
-More regular production of gender data might also result in more standardized modes of publishing data as part of regular data dissemination efforts compared to irregular special reports on gender data.
-International donors should focus their assistance both on regular production of gender data, as well as highlighting the importance of these data in special reports.
+Gender data score lower on the first coverage element, data availability and disaggregation and that handicaps scores on the remaining elements.
+When gender data are available, the most significant shortcoming is data frequency (both recent and historical data).
+Without frequent and regular data, it is hard to monitor outcomes and measure progress.
+On openness, the gender and non-gender data are close, but machine-readability scores are lower for gender data, most likely because gender statistics summary sheets are published as PDF files that are non-proprietary but not machine-readable.
+With regular production of gender data, they might be included in open data portals instead of appearing in irregular, special reports.
+International donors should focus their assistance on regular production of gender data and documenting the importance of these data in their reports.

 Figure 20.
 Average 2022 scores by coverage and openness elements